domcloud/domcloud/README.md

 | Custom Domain | ⛔ | ✅ | ✅ | ✅ | ✅ |
 | Subserver Max | ⛔ | ⛔ | 8 | 25 | 50 |
 | Multi Account | ⛔ | ⛔ | ⛔ | 25 | 50 |

+### What are benefits of using paid Plans?

+Paid plans is available to purchase using PayPal, and using these gains your hosting additional features:
++ No more 2 month limit expiration
++ Can use any custom domain you want
++ DNS feature can be turned on
++ Can purchase additional network bandwidth
++ Can never be accidentally deleted (until it expires)

+### Can I switch plan later?

+Yes, you can upgrade from free plan to any paid plan anytime.
+You can also upgrade or purchase additional bandwidth quota after you bought your initial plan.

+However, during your paid plan term, you can't downgrade unless it's nearly expiring (in under 1 month).
+For technical reasons right now you can't ever go back to free plan if you have already purchased a paid plan before.

 ### What is the difference between DOM Cloud and Other Hosting Providers?